 110 °C (230 °F)

-The coolant is cooled by the air stream and a radiator fan 4, which is activated at high temperature.
+The coolant is cooled by the air stream and a radiator fan (4), which is controlled by a thermoswitch.

 The lower the speed, the less the cooling effect.
 Dirty cooling fins also reduce the cooling effect.